Marikana Commission of Inquiry

 Read the SERI press release (28 February 2013) here.

 Marikana Support Campaign

 SERI supports the work of the Marikana Support Campaign.
 Some press releases issued by the Marikana Support Campaign since 2012:

 - Deputy President, Cyril Ramaphosa who appears before the commission today is responsible for the Massacre at Marikana (11 August 2014).

 - Police arrest Makause activists for wearing Marikana solidarity t-shirts (23 October 2012).

 - Police continue to terrorise Marikana worker leaders and community members as the Farlam Commission meets (23 October 2012).

-See here for media articles and press releases on the Marikana massacre.
+See here for a selection of media articles and press releases on the Marikana massacre.